 Lindy’s art has been featured in articles in local newspapers and on website’s across the internet.
 Her collectors range from all over the United States to Canada, Australia, Germany and Mexico.
 Her painting “One Raven Looked to Another” was featured on the cover of the first edition of the 2010 Central Oregon Wellness Directory.

 Her art was also chosen to be on three of the 2011 riotbars packaging, an organic dark chocolate bar by sweetriot, located in New York City and distributed throughout the U.S. and most recently, her art was featured on the cover of the June 2013 edition of Arts & Health journal.

-Lindy loved her time spent in Oregon and as a past resident of 11 years, Oregon became home.
-However, in December 2011, having always wanted to live in the mountain and desert lands of the Southwest, Lindy relocated.
+Lindy loved her time spent in Oregon however, in December 2011, having always wanted to live in the mountain and desert lands of the Southwest, Lindy relocated to Prescott, Arizona.

 In September of 2012, Lindy married artist, Greg Gaskill, and changed her name from Gruger Hanson to Lindy Gaskill.

-When Lindy isn’t in the studio painting, she loves hiking and exploring the southwest with Greg and their two border collies, Cody and Belle.
-They also love to travel abroad and can often be found planning their next adventure.
-Life is a journey and Lindy and Greg know how to live it!
+When Lindy isn’t in the studio painting, she loves hiking and adventuring with Greg and their two border collies, Cody and Belle.
+They love to travel and often can be found planning their next adventure.

 • • • • • •

 If you would like to read Lindy’s resumé, go here>